michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 #### Prediction

-During the prediction step control input (yaw rate & velocity) is used to update all particles.
-Using the bicycle motion model this data is used to predict the position of the particles in the next time step.
+During the prediction step control input (yaw rate & velocity) was used to update all particles.
+Using the bicycle motion model this data was used to predict the position / displacement of the particles in the next time step.
 Due to sensor uncertainty Gaussian noise is added to both the yaw and displacement of each particle.